WHY THIS TRIP

 The following morning you hop on a short flight to the Galapagos Islands!
-Ecoventura, the operator of the Theory and Origin yachts, has a well-deserved reputation for offering quality trips while also being leaders in sustainable tourism.
+Ecoventura, the operator of the Origin, Theory, and Evolve yachts, has a well-deserved reputation for offering quality trips while also being leaders in sustainable tourism.
 They are dedicated to using tourism in the Galapagos as a means to protect the islands for perpetuity, and were among the first Galapagos companies to receive the Smart Voyager certification.

-A trip on the Origin or Theory will be a top Galapagos luxury cruise experience, as the yachts have well thought out itineraries designed to allow passengers to really experience the best of the Galapagos Islands.
+A trip on the Origin, Theory, or Evolve will be a top Galapagos luxury cruise experience, as the yachts have well thought out itineraries designed to allow passengers to really experience the best of the Galapagos Islands.
 They visit many of the more remote but less visited sites in the islands.

 Additionally, the yachts have 20 passengers each so that there are 2 naturalists on board each boat, giving a guide to passenger ratio of 1:10 instead of the standard 1:16 on most other boats.